Reported and Measured Heights Listed below are self-reported heig... | Channels for Pearson+

 Textbook Question

 Reported and Measured Heights Listed below are self-reported heights of males aged 16 and over and their corresponding measured heights (based on data from the National Health and Nutrition Examination Survey).
 All heights are in inches.
-First find the differences (reported height–measured height), and then use those differences to find the (h) Q1, (i) Q3
+First find the differences (reported height–measured height), and then use those differences to find the (a) mean, (b) median, (c) mode,

 Verified step by step guidance